ruediste/diy-dc-converter/docs/pages/010_FirstConverter/README.md

 <div data-tool="first"></div>

 First you'll need an inductor.
-The main property of an inductor is it's inductance, measured in henrys.
-We'll discuss below how to measure it.
-The inductance determines how fast the current in the inductor will change if you apply a certain voltage.
-The formula is
+The main property of an inductor is it's inductance.
+But many more properties are in play.
+The most relevant for our application:

-$$ x = y^2 $$

-TODO: write about inductors, and how to measure their inductance
+* Core Saturation: If the current through an inductor is too high, the core saturates and does not resist a change in current anymore
+* Wire Resistance: The copper wire of the inductor has a resistance which causes losses.
+This can be reduced by using thicker wire, but this makes the inductor bigger, more expensive and heavier
+* Core Eddy Currents: If the core was made of a solid block of iron, a change in the magnetic field would cause currents to flow within the core.
+This is mitigated by using laminated iron sheets for low frequency (mains power) or iron (ferrite) powder for higher frequencies.

+This is why our first converter is designed for relatively low frequencies (most effects occur at high frequencies) and low current (core saturation, wire resistance).

+Choose or find an inductor made of iron powder (laminated metal sheets won't work) and measure it's inductance using your multimeter (if the function is available) or a component tester.